TheServerBorn/J-29-Interface-Engine/PROJECT_HISTORY.md

 > Theme = how the shell looks and sounds
 > Identity = whose fictional machine it is

-The original J-29 Terminal remains the reference Shell and the primary target for v1.0.
+The original Veyllisto Terminal remains the reference Shell.

+The v1.0 scope later expanded to four first-party Shells: Veyllisto Terminal, Classic Desktop, Living Room, and Arcade.
+This made the multi-shell architecture a release requirement rather than only a future capability.

 The architecture change does not abandon the original project.